owntech-foundation/Core/docs/pwm.md

 - Positive and negative dead time set via software
 - Phase shift possible for interleaved operations

+## How it works

+To generate a PWM you need two signals, a variable high frequency signals called the carrier and a constant signal called the duty cycle.

+### Carrier signal

+Concerning the carrier, it is usually a counter in the form of a triangle wave.
+For example, it can be a counter incrementing from 0 to 27200.

+The increment between each step is made at the PWM resolution which is here 184ps, so the carrier gets from 0 to 27200 in 5µs so a frequency of 200kHz.

+### Duty cycle

+The duty cycle is a constant value compared to the carrier.

+When the carrier is superior to the duty cycle, the logic output is at high level.
+On the contrary, when the carrier is inferior to the duty cycle the the output logic is low level.
+A PWM signal is thus a sqarewave signal with a frequency (the **switching frequency**) is fixed by the carrier.

+Varying the duty cycle is how to vary the output of the PWM.

 ## Snippet examples

 ### Single/Dual Output